Tel: +44 (0)24 765 73096

 - Migration literature in Italian

-- Post-war narrative fiction
+- Post-war narrative fiction and cinema

 - Late nineteenth-century literary cultures